Pipeline YAML Reference#

 The auto_cancel

-property enables you to set a strategy for auto-canceling other
+property enables you to set a strategy for auto-canceling

-It can have two sub-properties, running
+property can have two sub-properties: running

 and queued